-- East Suffolk Council Suffolk Coastal Local Plan (adopted 2020)25 - East Suffolk Council Waveney Local Plan (adopted 2019)26 - Great Yarmouth Local Plan Part 1 (adopted 2015)27 - Great Yarmouth Local Plan Part 2 (adopted 2021)28 - North Norfolk Core Strategy (adopted 2008)29 - The Broads Local Plan (adopted 2019)30 - 3.17 North Norfolk District Council is at an advanced stage with their emerging Local Plan, which when adopted will supersede the above North Norfolk Core Strategy.
-The SPD is intended to also provide guidance in relation to the emerging North Norfolk District Council Local Plan31, which has reached an advanced stage where weight can be given in accordance with paragraph 48 of the NPPF. - 3.18 Neighbourhood Plans can be most easily understood as smaller scale Local Plans, usually undertaken by parish councils and applying to their designated areas.
-Neighbourhood Plans must be in general conformity with the strategic policies set out in the relevant Local Plan/s and must have regard to the NPPF.
-The coastal management policies within our Local Plans are strategic policies, and therefore the preparation of Neighbourhood Plans, where they seek to address coastal planning matters, should not be in isolation but act to further support our ICZM approach.
-More information about neighbourhood planning is available in Appendix 6 (Neighbourhood Plan Guidance) and on the relevant local planning authority website32.
+- 3.16 The partnership authorities each have their own Local Plans with their own coastal planning policies.
+The partnership authorities' adopted Local Plans are: - East Suffolk Council Suffolk Coastal Local Plan (adopted 2020) - East Suffolk Council Waveney Local Plan (adopted 2019) - Great Yarmouth Local Plan Part 1 (adopted 2015) - Great Yarmouth Local Plan Part 2 (adopted 2021) - North Norfolk Core Strategy (adopted 2008) - The Broads Local Plan (adopted 2019) - 3.17 North Norfolk District Council is at an advanced stage with their emerging Local Plan, which when adopted will supersede the above North Norfolk Core Strategy.
+The draft SPD is intended to also provide guidance in relation to the emerging North Norfolk District Council Local Plan, which has reached an advanced stage where weight can be given in accordance with paragraph 48 of the NPPF. - 3.18 Neighbourhood Plans can be most easily understood as smaller scale Local Plans, most frequently undertaken by parish councils and applying to their designated areas.
+Neighbourhood Plans must be in general conformity with the strategic policies set out in the relevant Local Plan/s and must have regard